reinaldonunes/validMail-vs-2.0/README.md

 # Customization
 The valueMail 2.0 enables validation of various fields of the form:
-- Checkbox confirmation
+- Checkbox confirmation;
-- File format accepted by the input file.
+- File format accepted by the input file;
-- Password confirmation and password
+- Password confirmation and password;
-- CPF Validation (based on 11 digits)
+- CPF Validation (based on 11 digits);
--

 Note: For fields such as telephone, cpf, zip, among others, may include mark fields for training.
 Field CPF, specifically, must use a 11-digit-based formatting mask.

 # Get Started